-In my counselling practice in Wilmslow, Cheshire I use Acceptance and Commitment Therapy (ACT) with many of my clients.
+In my counselling practice in Cheadle, Cheshire I use Acceptance and Commitment Therapy (ACT) with many of my clients.

 Why?
 It works!